Euston Square tube station: History

 In 1906, the original timber platforms were reconstructed in concrete as a fire precaution related to the electrification of the MR. The station was given its present name on 1 November 1909.

 Between 1929 and 1931, the station buildings were reconstructed to a design by the MR's architect C. W. Clark.
 A bridge was constructed above the tracks so that a single ticket office could be provided in place of the separate ones for each platform.
 At the same time the station platforms were lengthened requiring the closure of Euston Road to enable the roadway and tunnels to be excavated as quickly as possible.
 The brick arch of the tunnel roof and the side walls were removed and replaced with a flat roof on steel beams supported by concrete walls to the rear of the new platforms.

 During World War II, much of the southern side of Euston Road between Gower Street and Gordon Street was destroyed by bombing.
 When the site was reconstructed post-war the southern entrance was reconstructed again to incorporate it into the corner of the new building that occupied the site.
 The north entrance remained.
 In the 1960s, in conjunction with the construction of an underpass at the junction of Euston Road and Tottenham Court Road, Euston Road was widened.
 At this time, the north entrance building was demolished and converted to a simple subway entrance.

 In the 21st century, the buildings on the south side of Euston Road were again redeveloped and the station entrance was again reconstructed.
 Since late 2006, the south entrance is incorporated into the corner of the headquarters of the Wellcome Trust with the entrance in Gower Street.
 A linking pedestrian subway connects under Euston Road from the north side.
 Since 2011, two lifts provide access between the main entrance and the westbound platform.

 Future

 In December 2005, Network Rail announced plans to create a subway link between the station and Euston station, as part of its re-development for as the London terminus for High Speed 2.
 This was to have created a step-free interchange link for users of the two stations.
 As of 2025, the prospects for this plan remain unclear along with the uncertain status of the overall project.

 Services

 Euston Square station is on the Circle, Hammersmith & City and Metropolitan lines in London fare zone 1.
 It is between Great Portland Street to the west and King's Cross St Pancras to the east.
-All three lines share the same pair of tracks from Baker Street Junction to Aldgate Junction making this section of track one of the most intensely used on the London Underground network.
+All three lines share the same pair of tracks from Baker Street Junction to Aldgate Junction making this section of track one of the most intensely used on the network.